Typeform/embed/packages/demo-nextjs/README.md

 # Next.js App Demo

-Typeform can be embedded in server-side rendered Next.js apps.
+Typeform can be embedded in server-side rendered Next.js apps using [@typeform/embed-react](../embed-react):

-Use [@typeform/embed-react](../embed-react) in Next.js apps:

 ```javascript
 import { Widget } from "@typeform/embed-react";